nickpinecone/frontend-lab/tic-tac-toe/README.md

 # tic-tac-toe
-A fun party game to play with your friends, if you've got any
+A fun game to play with your friends, if you've got any

 [Live Demo](https://threedotsellipsis.github.io/tic-tac-toe/)